Confronting $\gamma$-rays from singlet fermionic cold dark matter with the H.E.S.S. data: Annihilation to photon pair

-We can then derive the thermally-averaged velocity-weighted annihilation cross section to diphoton $\langle \sigma v \rangle_{\gamma \gamma} $, by putting the Eq. \eqref{2phcs} in Eq. \eqref{tacr}.
-For all 44000 models, which we considered in the previous section for consistency with relic density, we derive $\langle \sigma v \rangle_{\gamma \gamma} $ and illustrate them in fig. \ref{cs}.
+We can then derive the thermally-averaged velocity-weighted annihilation cross section to diphoton $\langle \sigma v \rangle_{\gamma \gamma} $, by putting the Eq. (\ref{2phcs}) in Eq. (\ref{tacr}).
+For all 44000 models, which we considered in the previous section for consistency with relic density, we derive $\langle \sigma v \rangle_{\gamma \gamma} $ and illustrate them in Fig. \ref{cs}.
 This figure also shows the latest H.E.S.S. \cite{hess} bounds for the Einasto profile.
 From this figure we see that, there are no points in the parameter space with $\theta<0.01$ which satisfy the relic density condition along with perturbation criteria.
-Moreover, the resonance regions inevitably are excluded.
-For $\theta>0.01$ there are also some regions of parameter space close to the resonance with cross sections near to the upper limits that may be excluded with future more precise experiments.
-For $m_\psi\gtrsim2m_{h_2}$ there are no regions with $g_s<1$, therefore, the perturbation theory used for this analysis is not suitable and maybe the effective theories here can give us more detail.
+Moreover, the resonance regions inevitably are excluded. {Note that, as we explained in the Introduction, if some region is excluded even with coupling greater than one, we can be sure about this exclusion.} For $\theta>0.01$ there are also some regions of the parameter space close to the resonance with cross sections near to the upper limits that may be excluded with future more precise experiments. {Such models may be also excluded by enforcing the upper bound on the mixing angle $\theta$.} {On the other hand, where we are not very close to the resonance region, models with $\theta>0.01$ and $g_s\geq1$ which still seem consistent with current experimental data, require a more comprehensive analysis in order to conclude whether or not these SFCDM models are still allowed.} For $m_\psi\gtrsim2m_{h_2}$ there are no regions with $g_s<1$, therefore, the perturbation theory used for this analysis is not suitable and maybe the effective theories here can give us more detail.